deepak821/coronatracker/readme.md

 > Make valid edits
 > Push and make a pull request!

-Don't forget to star the repo
+Don't forget to star the repo😃.